emqx/blog/en/202009/get-started-with-mqtt-in-ten-mins.md

 ### Client

-The program or device that use the MQTT protocol, it can
+The program or device that use the MQTT protocol, it can:

 - Open the network connection which connects to the server
 - Publish the application message to other related clients